 What to visit in Jerez de la Frontera

-Are you searching what to visit or do in Jerez de la Frontera?
+Are you searching what to do or to visit in Jerez de la Frontera?
 Jerez is a wonderful place where you can enjoy several days exploring its monuments as well as its unique culture.
 Jerez is the capital of the D.O.
 Jerez-Sherry-Xeres.
 It is also one of the European cities with most tree cover as you will notice once you start walking along the streets of the city.
 Jerez is also one of the places where flamenco is thought to have originated.

 Points of interest are the Ciudad Gate, the mosque, the Villavicencio Palace (17th-18th century) as well as the gardens, the Campo Gate and the Arab baths and the Dark Chamber, located in the tower of the Palace in the fortress, which is the oldest monument in the city.